-- What kinds of outcome can I expect after signing up for Drop Guard?
+- What benefits can I expect after signing up for Drop Guard?

-- Can I use my favorite CI or testing tool with Drop Guard?
+- Can I use my favourite CI or testing tool with Drop Guard?

 - Is there a hosted version of Drop Guard available?

 - What level of expertise is required to use Drop Guard?

 - Is Drop Guard intended to replace my current workflows?

 - My website is heavily patched, will Drop Guard work for me?